cosmos/cosmos-sdk/docs/core/app3.md

 - Sequence to prevent transaction replays
 - Coins to carry a balance

-It consists of getters and setters for each of these:
+### Account

+The `Account` interface captures this account model with getters and setters:

 ```go
 // Account is a standard account using a sequence number for replay protection